TrustLevel/Content-KG/README.md

 Example CSV Format:
 titel, text, author, trust_score

+You can use the example file to test the app (Note: trust scores in this file are just random values).

 5. Close and restart Streamlit App to explore and query the Knowledge Graph:
 ```